-The Future City Competition (FCC) is a project-based program where students in grades 6-8 imagine, research, design, and build cities of the future.
-Schools or recognized youth organizations can form teams.
-Participants complete five deliverables: a 1,500-word city essay; a scale model built from recycled materials; a project plan, a presentation video, and a Q&A session with judges.
+The Future City Competition (FCC) is a project-based learning experience where students in grades 6-8 imagine, research, design, and build cities at least 100 years in the future.
+Schools or recognized youth organizations can form teams and have the option to compete in the state competition.
+Students spend approximately five months (September-January) completing the following deliverables: a 1,500-word city essay; a scale model of their city built from recycled materials; a four-part project plan; a 7-minute team presentation; and a Q&A session with judges (professional engineers who volunteer their time).
 Learn More

 How to use engineering to solve real-world problems.

 The skills needed for effective teamwork.

 The importance of strong writing, public speaking, and creativity.